alisadthool/knapsack-Text-File-project-C/README.md

 # knapsack-text-file-project-c
 Knapsack sorting project , in C#

--->Welcome to the ReadMe for the Recipe app console program
+-->Welcome to the ReadMe for the knapsack console program

 --> Name of the Application
 knapsack-text-file-project-cSharp